Esri/di-export-subnetwork-by-rest/README.md

 This repo is for sharing the workspace published in this two part blog in ArcGIS Blog.
 The blog was written by Jon De Rose and Renato Salvaleon.

-Leveraging Data for External Systems - Automating Export Subnetwork using Data Interoperability [Part 1 ](https://www.esri.com/arcgis-blog/products/utility-network/data-management/exporting-subnetworks-using-data-interoperability/)<br/>
+Leveraging Data for External Systems - Automating Export Subnetwork using Data Interoperability<br/>
+[Part 1 ](https://www.esri.com/arcgis-blog/products/utility-network/data-management/exporting-subnetworks-using-data-interoperability/)<br/>
 [Part 2 ](https://www.esri.com/arcgis-blog/products/utility-network/data-management/exporting-subnetworks-using-data-interoperability-part2/)<br/>